Support for Standard Inputs

 Standard Input Specs

-- H.264 video CODEC.
-H.264 is the dominant video CODEC in use today and almost every device supports H.264.
-While we accept other CODECs as input, other CODECs must be normalized to H.264 and are considered non-standard.
+- H.264 or HEVC video codecs.
+H.264 is the dominant video codec in use today and almost every device supports H.264.
+HEVC is a more modern codec that’s increasingly popular, though not as universally supported.
+While Media Manager accepts other codecs as input, other codecs are considered non-standard and will be standardized automatically to H.264.

 How to create standard input (ffmpeg)

-As a starting point, here is a sample ffmpeg command for creating video that complies with our standard input.
+Section titled “How to create standard input (ffmpeg)”As a starting point, here is a sample ffmpeg command for creating video that complies with our standard input.
 Feel free to modify this by using things like 2-pass encoding, different presets, or different bitrates (as long as the total bitrate ends up below than 8Mbps).

 - Ensure that the total file bitrate is below 8 mbps.

 - Ensure the output file is smaller than 1080p (1920x1080) or 2K (2048x1152).
-Some cameras shoot 4K video, which is currently converted down to 1080p when using us.
+Some cameras shoot 4K video, which by default is converted down to 1080p when using Media Manager.
+If you want to use 4K video, ensure you’re enabling that in your API calls to Media Manager.

-- If possible, choose a keyframe interval of 5s or so, but certainly between 2 and 10 seconds, and enable closed-GOP encoding.
+- If possible, choose a keyframe interval of 5s or so, but certainly between 1 and 10 seconds, and enable closed-GOP encoding.
 (If you don’t see these options in your app or camera, it’s probably the default already.)

 Non-standard input

-Media Manager works fine with video outside the standard input specs.
+Section titled “Non-standard input”Media Manager works fine with video outside of the standard input specs.
 But because other videos cannot be easily streamed to many modern devices, we must perform an initial encoding operation on non-standard input to create a mezzanine file.
 This means that non-standard input will be slower to ingest.

 As an example, a UHD/4K input file encoded with HEVC/H.265 video CODEC and a frame rate of 60 fps is non-standard for two reasons: